bennerhq/AClock/README.md

 cities around the world, with the option to display a single clock or multiple clocks simultaneously.
 The clocks are rendered using HTML5 Canvas and JavaScript, providing a visually appealing and interactive experience.

+## Project
+The main purpose of this project was to explore and learn how to use GitHub Copilot with Visual Studio Code!

 ## Features
 - Display multiple analog clocks for different time zones.